zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 should not engage, should not participate, should not be used, should not be used, should not Practice, should not be good practice (full practice), should not be held up after."
-For yourself should not make enthusiasts and relax, they should be like rhino horns alone.
+For yourself should not make enthusiasts and relax, they should be like rhinoceros horns alone.

 Because then, the eloquent person said,